thosgood/this-weeks-finds/markdown/101-151/week105.md

 The second entry is zero.

 The third entry is even subtler but also very important in modern physics.
-It means that the ways to stick a 3-sphere into O(∞) are classified by the integers, Z. Actually this is true for O(n) whenever n is 5 or more.
+It means that the ways to stick a 3-sphere into O(\infty) are classified by the integers, Z. Actually this is true for O(n) whenever n is 5 or more.
 It's even true for all sorts of other groups, like all "compact simple groups".
 But can I summarize this entry in a snappy phrase like the previous nonzero entries?
 Not really.
-Actually a lot of applications of topology to quantum field theory rely on this π~3~ business.
-For example, it's the key to stuff like "instantons" in Yang-Mills theory, which are in turn crucial for understanding how the πon gets its mass.
+Actually a lot of applications of topology to quantum field theory rely on this \pi~3~ business.
+For example, it's the key to stuff like "instantons" in Yang-Mills theory, which are in turn crucial for understanding how the
+\pion gets its mass.
 It's also the basis of stuff like "Chern-Simons theory" and "BF theory".
 Alas, all this takes a while to explain, but let's just say the third entry is about "topological field theory in 4 dimensions".